kezoponk/IPhonePasscode.js/README.md

 # IPhonePasscode.js
-IPhonePasscode creates, with vanilla javascript, very easily a copy of the IPhone pin passcode where you have to enter X numbers to login<br>
+IPhonePasscode creates, with vanilla javascript, very easily a highly customizable copy of the IPhone pin passcode where you have to enter X numbers to login<br>
 MD5 hash your numerical password **twice**: <a href="https://www.md5hashgenerator.com"> md5hashgenerator.com </a><br>
 ***A back-end is required to validate the passcode, see examples bellow***
 <br><br>